 An intro to the potential of exoskeletons - for uses as different as military and medical - from the CEO of Berkeley Bionics.
 Bender demos two robotic devices onstage that he hopes will one day replace the wheelchair by helping patients to stand and walk.
-Berkeley rebranded and now makes exoskeletons under the name of Ekso Bionics and can now be seen in clinics and construction sites around the world.
+Berkeley rebranded and now makes exoskeletons under the name of Ekso Bionics which can be seen in clinics and construction sites around the world.

 Emily Balcetis on exercise, November 2014 (14 mins)